AusClimateService/npcp/reports/phase1/phase1_report.md

 Dynamical downscaling tended to reduce GCM bias in wet day frequency but made little difference to r10mm or r20mm biases.
-Bias correction tended to further the reduce the remaining RCM bias, almost eliminating it completely on the historical task.
+Bias correction tended to further the reduce the remaining RCM bias, almost eliminating it completely on the calibration task.
 The exception was again the MBCn method, for which biases either remained relatively unchanged or increased.